Please print ALL linked documents below and return to our office in person or mail to:

 Human Resources, 201 West Gray Bldg C, Norman, OK 73069

-Education and Experience: Four-year college or technical school degree in Architecture, Construction Science, or related field highly preferred.
-Two years of related experience in building inspection and/or commercial/residential plan review or equivalent experience.
+Education and Experience: Four-year college or technical school degree in Architecture, Construction Science or related field or five years of experience in Building Construction, Building Design or equivalent experience which provides the required knowledge, skills and abilities.

 Knowledge: Applicable City codes and regulations as they relate to building construction.
 Methods, materials, and techniques in building construction.
-Operation of personal and on-line computers.
+Operation of computers and Microsoft Office software.

 Skills: Effective oral and written communications.
 Exercising good technical judgment and interpersonal skills in making decisions.
 Interpreting and applying City codes and ordinances.
 Establishing and maintaining good working relationships with the public and co-workers.
 Dealing with the public firmly, tactfully, and impartially in order to achieve desired goal.
 Reading and interpreting engineering and architectural plans and specifications.
 Exercising good technical judgment in inspection situations.

 Duties and Responsibilities: Reviews and approves commercial/residential plans for repairs, alterations, or new construction for compliance with City adopted codes and ordinances.
 Participates in the issuance of permits and records management.
 Assists customers by listening, asking questions, explaining technical code issues and offering a workable solution to problems.
 Communicates and explains policies and procedures to the general public, provides general building and related code and ordinance information to the public.
-May be called on from time to time to complete inspections in the field.
+Completes inspections in the field as needed.
 Assists building inspectors, architects, engineers, builders, and skilled trades personnel by interpreting codes and resolving problems.
 Explains and interprets building, electrical, plumbing/gas, heat and air conditioning and refrigeration ordinances, codes and regulations to builders, contractors, and others as required.
 Communicates with builders, contractors, and general public explaining established procedures, codes and ordinances.
-Assists in staffing to Board of Appeals.
+Creates standard details and drawings to reflect common construction and code conditions.
+Assists in staffing the Board of Appeals.
 Performs other related work as required.

-Working Conditions: Work is performed in a normal office environment, although site visits are necessary for verification or minor inspections with exposure to dirt, outdoor temperatures, construction equipment noise, and dust.
+Working Conditions: Work is performed in a normal office environment, although site visits are necessary for inspection and verification with exposure to dirt, outdoor temperatures, construction equipment noise, and dust.

 Mental and Physical Abilities: Ability to concentrate and pay close attention to detail when reading reports, reviewing plans, or responding to citizen inquiries.
-Ability to learn and interpret City codes and ordinances.
+Ability to learn and interpret National, State, and City codes and ordinances.
 Ability to maintain regular, predictable and punctual attendance.

 Additional Information: Selected applicant must pass background investigation and drug screen.